Mill Basin Bridge: Original bridge

+By 1953, the bridge recorded 2,173 openings (roughly 6 times per day), and shortly before its ultimate closure and replacement in 2017, the bridge would only open 210 times.

 Concurrent with the city's decrease in shipping, highway traffic was on the rise.
 Between 2000 and 2009, citywide car ownership had risen from 44% to over 46%, and by 2013, the bridge was carrying an average of 148,000 cars per day.
 With a full open & close cycle of the bridge requiring no less than ten minutes, vehicle congestion induced along the Belt Parkway became a significant issue.